fivetran/dbt_iterable_source/README.md

 Connectors set up after June 2021 will have the _new correct spelling_, and pre-existing connectors will contain both for a limited time, after which Fivetran will no longer support syncing the old table, `CAMPAIGN_SUPRESSION_LIST_HISTORY`.

 Thus, by default, this package refers to the _new spelling_ (`CAMPAIGN_SUPPRESSION_LIST_HISTORY`).
-To change this so that the package works with the old misspelled source table, add the following configuration to your `dbt_project.yml` file.
+To change this so that the package works with the old misspelled source table, add the following configuration to your `dbt_project.yml` file:

 ```yml
 # dbt_project.yml